softsideoftech/content/pages/startup-humiliation.md

 What follows is a pretty one-sided story of my interactions with Denis from when we started talking about doing a company together in 2004 to when we finally gave up on each other in the fall of 2006.
 This is an account of my experiences, which at the time, I found agonizing and sometimes overwhelming.
 I'm not making an effort to acknowledge Denis's point of view in this story.
 I wasn't aware enough back then to notice what he was going through and it's possible he was having just as hard of a time as I was all along.

-Denis, if you happen to read this, I want you to know that I let go of my resentments a long time ago.
-All that's left in me now is gratitude for your support and mentorship during the time we spent together.
-I know I had a huge ego.
-Somehow you were patient and present enough to find the moments when you could get through to me and help me learn and grow.
-I hope this essay finds you well.
-And please take it for the emotional archeology that it is.

 ## Why I did it

 <b>I</b>n the summer before my senior year of college I started having intense anxiety.
 Sometimes it was so hard to bear that it almost incapacitated me.
 I already had all kinds of issues around self-worth and I think I was starting to have an existential crisis on top of that.
 A part of me was afraid of what was coming after college was over.
 I had no idea what to do or what the point of my life would be.